daattali/beautiful-jekyll/dealers.md

 #### To join our menagerie of wares in Dealers Den:

-- Please take some time to review our [Terms of Service](https://drive.google.com/file/d/1oIv3mUEoxZbwWlGRlS8EI6C5FZVmgG8H/view).
+- Please take some time to review our [Code of Conduct](/code-of-conduct).
 - [Apply for our 2024 Dealers Den](https://forms.gle/uEizk3CUqcSq9RKY9).

 #### Are your wares a little too spicy for our regular Dealers Den?